afhrad/obsidian-ext-launcher/README.md

 - [Templater](https://github.com/SilentVoid13/Templater) by [SilentVoid13](https://github.com/SilentVoid13)
   - where I learned to manage the dynamic arguments.

 So without them, this plugin would not have been possible.
-Thank you!
+Thank you for showing me the way!

 ## Support
 This is the first plugin I've ever written for Obsidian and there may be many features to come.
 I have not tested it with the Windows version, as I have no Window PC at home.
 Should be ok with Mac / Linux.
 Desktop versions only